 What to do if you are concerned about how we use your NHS number

 You can contact our Information Governance team about the use of your NHS Number.
 Details about how to contact them can be found below:

 Data Protection Officer

 You also have the right to object to the processing of your NHS Number in this way.
 This will not stop you from receiving care, but may result in the benefits outlined above not being realised.
 To help you decide, we will discuss with you how this may affect our ability to provide you with care, and any other options you have.

-If you wish to opt-out from the use of your NHS Number for social care purposes, please talk with your social worker.
-You can contact us by
+If you wish to opt-out from the use of your NHS Number for social care or education purposes, please talk with your social worker or contact us at:

 Most issues can be resolved online, it's the quickest and most convenient way to get help.